-- 1. It is the responsibility of the researcher or lecturer to report any adverse events or incidents that occur during the course of a research study or teaching activity (Including unexpected deaths) to REC-A. - 2.
+- 1. It is the responsibility of the applicant of the ethical clearance to report any deviations, adverse events or incidents that occur during the course of a research study or teaching activity (Including unexpected deaths) to REC-A. - 2.
 Animal welfare and mortality events should be reported ASAP but no later than a week of occurrence.
-An 'Unexpected mortality/Adverse Events Report', available from the website of the Office of Research Development (https://rcd.mandela.ac.za), must be completed and submitted to any REC-A member. - 3.
-The member of the committee that received the report should forward the report to the chairman for further engagement with the rest of the committee. - 4.
-The Chairperson (as a representative of the committee) has the authority to take immediate appropriate action (i.e. to suspend all further study-related activities) if circumstances indicate that such action is warranted.

-- 5. Following corrective actions, the committee reserves the right to request frequent reports (at the committee's discretion) to monitor and evaluate the situation to assess the adequacy of the corrective action applied. - 6.
-Where any members of the public or research community observe research misconduct, this should be reported to either the RECA Chair or any member of the committee or university Senior Management.
-If deemed necessary, the Chair of RECA can with immediate effect terminate the relevant study.
+An 'Unexpected mortality/Adverse Events Report' should be submitted via MEOS, researchers should also inform the REC-A Chairperson or Vice-Chairperson of the incident.
+If neither the Chairperson or Vice-Chairperson is available, the researcher should inform any available REC-A member. - 3.
+The member of the Committee that received the report should forward the report to the Chairperson for further engagement with the rest of the Committee. - 4.
+The Chairperson (as a representative of the Committee) has the authority to take immediate appropriate action (i.e. to suspend all further study-related activities) or refer the case to the Institute for possible further action (i.e. disciplinary action) if circumstances indicate that such action is warranted. - 5.
+Following corrective actions, the committee reserves the right to request frequent reports (at the Committee's discretion) to monitor and evaluate the situation to assess the adequacy of the corrective action applied. - 6.
+Where any members of the public or research community observe research misconduct, this should be reported to either the RECA Chairperson or any member of theCommittee or University Senior Management.
+If deemed necessary, the Chairperson of REC-A can, with immediate effect, terminate the relevant study.